SycaPerse/sytags/README.md

-## SycaTags views converter library.
+## SyTags views converter library.

 This allows to convert an dom tree from an html file to a sycamore views macro markup.